 In sum, therefore, to seriously condemn such acts of violence would mean to purge these events from nationalist narratives and isolate radical right leaders.
 What we’ve seen recently goes in the very opposite direction.
 Radical right forces dominate the procedures of such celebration and hunt down Conservatives to play a part in their game.
 In conclusion, Greece needs an open and honest conversation about the potentials and the limits of a democratic culture of remembrance and an unambiguous dismissal of the normalization of radical right violence.

-Mr. Maik Fielitz is a Doctoral Fellow at CARR, and a Doctoral Candidate at Goethe University in Frankfurt.
+Mr Maik Fielitz is a Doctoral Fellow at CARR, and a Doctoral Candidate at Goethe University in Frankfurt.
+See his profile here.

 © Maik Fielitz.
 Views expressed on this website are individual contributors’ and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).